Esquire Network: Relaunch as Esquire Network

-The sudden change in networks surprised both viewers and providers, who had already shifted or expected the G4 channel space to a more appropriate place among other men's networks, and now had to deal with shifting Esquire's channel position away from women's networks, along with having to answer customer inquiries about the sudden demise of the Style Network and its programming.
-More privately, talent which had been brought on for Style programming, including the Mowry twins, reacted angrily to seeing their projects cancelled without notice or be shifted among other networks with different programming priorities, and NBCUniversal would have to deal with the repercussions of ending a network's life with only two weeks' notice.
+The sudden change in networks surprised both viewers and providers, who had already shifted or expected the G4 channel space to a more appropriate place among other men's networks, and now had to deal with moving Esquire's channel position from the women's networks in their lineups, along with having to answer customer inquiries about Style Network suddenly being replaced and its programming.
+Personalities that were featured on Style's programming, including Tia and Tamera Mowry, reacted angrily to seeing their projects cancelled without notice or be shifted among other networks with different programming priorities, and NBCUniversal would have to deal with the repercussions of the rebrand with only two weeks' notice.

 Style made no mention of the oncoming rebranding until September 18, when a 60-second farewell clip was posted on its YouTube channel serving as a retrospective of the network's history and ending with a thanks to the channel's audience for their viewership.
-Other social media platforms for individual Style programs also began to mention the end of the network on that day.
-The last program to air on Style on September 22, 2013, was an overnight repeat of the Tia & Tamera season finale episode "Twerkin' 9 to 5" (which became its de facto series finale as Tia and Tamera Mowry opted not to continue with the series) at 2 a.m.
+Other social media platforms for individual Style programs also began to mention the network's closure on that day.
+The last program to air on Style on September 22, 2013, was an overnight repeat of the Tia & Tamera season finale episode "Twerkin' 9 to 5" (which became its de facto series finale as Tia and Tamera Mowry opted to cancel the series after the relaunch) at 2 a.m.
 Eastern Time, with the nightly three-hour paid programming block leading into the Esquire Network launch special after a 30-second abbreviated version of the Style farewell clip aired on the channel space.
-The changeover occurred on September 23, 2013 at 6 a.m.
+The rebranding occurred on September 23, 2013, at 6 a.m.
 Eastern Time.